andydev404/whala-link-backend/README.md

 # API Whala Link

-This is an shortener url for practical purpose only
+This is a shortener url for practical purpose only

 ## Endpoints